 I learned long ago not to have a Christmas bucket list.
 I get my tree and decorations up early, because it brings me so much joy, I make sure to take photos of the kids in their matching Christmas jammies, but other than that, whatever else happens is bonus.
 Other than Jonathan’s first Christmas, I haven’t wanted the pressure of going to the mall with all 3 kids and working around school and hockey schedules to make photos with Santa happen.
 I love baking, but if I don’t feel like baking all my favourite Christmas goodies, I won’t force myself to.
 Bucket lists make me anxious and suck the joy right out of the experience for me.

-When I was contacted by Banff Jasper Collection to partake in their Mountaintop Christmas event at the Banff Gondola on Sulphur Mountain, I was absolutely thrilled that I found a date that worked with our busy schedules.
+When I was contacted by Banff Jasper Collective to partake in their Mountaintop Christmas event at the Banff Gondola on Sulphur Mountain, I was absolutely thrilled that I found a date that worked with our busy schedules.
 A big bonus was that it incorporated so much of what I love to do with my family and we made a little getaway out of it.

 Book Tickets for the Banff Gondola

 I can see how this could easily become a new family tradition with so much fun to experience in one day.
 The Banff Gondola itself was a wonderful experience for the kids.
 The line moved fast and if you buy your tickets online, you save 10% and youth ride free with each adult ticket purchase, plus kids 5 and under are free.
 Alberta locals, you get a discount at only $49/ticket + the 10% you save if you pre-book and buy online.

 Mountaintop Christmas is included with the price of your Banff Gondola ticket and it includes so many family-fun activities such as…

 Decorating (and eating) cookies.